Pathaan/House-Price-Prediction/README.md

-House Price Prediction using Regression Techniques
+# House Price Prediction Using Regression Techniques
+It's a regression Project